-Bruges, Belgium is known for its chocolate and beer, and the biking in and around this charming town is another plus.
+Bruges, Belgium is known for its chocolate and beer, and biking in Bruges is another plus.

 We spent a relaxing day biking along the canal from Bruges to the border of the Netherlands, and this turned out to be a highlight of our trip to Europe.

-We rented bikes from Eric Popelier, whose shop is right off the market square.
-We planned to ride to the next town, Damme, then eat lunch and bike back to Bruges.
+For bike rentals, we went to see Eric Popelier, whose shop is right off the market square.
+Our plan was to ride to the next town, Damme, then eat lunch and bike back to Bruges.
 The young man who rented the bikes suggested we aim instead for the town of Sluis, much farther away and right on the border of the next country.
 He instructed us to follow the canal and enjoy ourselves.
 Why not?!

 A few blocks from the center of the town we found the canal and began our enjoyable tour of the Belgian countryside.
 Windmills and farmland made for picturesque cycling.